austeane/qdrill/README.md

 - **Cypress**: Potentially used for end-to-end testing to ensure the entire user flow, from drill creation to practice plan publishing, works smoothly.

 ### 8. UX and Design
-- **Figma Prototyping**: The user interface will be prototyped using Figma to ensure a well-thought-out design that prioritizes user experience.
-The final implementation will aim for a clean, modern, and responsive design.
 - **Design Aesthetic**: The design will follow a style similar to Figma, with a clean, minimalist look.
 The color scheme and fonts will be inspired by Figma, but with an emphasis on ensuring faster loading times and responsive filtering without noticeable delays.

 ## Running Locally